Speak2Erase/libfmod-rb/README.md

 Callbacks are queued and run in a Ruby event thread.
 The event thread spawns a new Ruby thread to run your callback.
 Callbacks block the FMOD callback thread until finished.

+The callback thread is exposed via the `FMOD::EventThread` constant.

 ## Detailed explanation

 See [this](https://www.burgestrand.se/articles/asynchronous-callbacks-in-ruby-c-extensions/) for a very 'detailed' information.